pwikapanel/sync/Interface/app icon/README.md

 ### Svija Synch App Icon

+The app is designed in Illustrator in black and white, without the extra space outside the roundrect.

+In Photoshop, the color, margin and drop shadow are added.

+This is because Photoshop permits batch saving PNG images with the Display P3 color profile attached, and Illustrator does not.

 The app icon must be a transparent PNG image, given in the following sizes:

 pixel size | margin | roundrect | Finder margin